Ward Kimball: Death

-Kimball died in 2002 in Los Angeles, California of complications from pneumonia at age 88.
-In 2005, the Disneyland Railroad named its newly acquired locomotive No. 5 "Ward Kimball" in his memory.
+Kimball died in 2002 in Arcadia, California of complications from pneumonia at age 88.
+In 2005, the Disneyland Railroad named its newly acquired locomotive No. 5 "Ward Kimball" in his memory."Today's Orange County business briefs", Orange County Register, 16 February 2006.

 Archive

 The Academy Film Archive houses the Kimball Family Collection which includes over 60 home movie reels, as well as short films, TV spots, and jazz band performances, serving to document Ward's personal interests and moments in his extraordinary career.
 The collection also includes home movies and shorts by his son, filmmaker and animator John Kimball.
 The archive has preserved several of the Kimball family home movies, including family vacations to Death Valley and Disneyland.